VictorBalbo/mashgin-api/README.md

 This will run the webapp locally though `Docker` using port 3000.
 The app will run on http://localhost:3000/

 ### Node CLI
+To run this project using Node you will need to have a `Node 18+` installed.
+You can check your node version using the command `node -v`.
 #### Install Project Dependencies
 ```sh
 npm install